Roche limit

 In celestial mechanics, the Roche limit, also called Roche radius, is the distance from a celestial body within which a second celestial body, held together only by its own force of gravity, will disintegrate because the first body's tidal forces exceed the second body's self-gravitation.
 Inside the Roche limit, orbiting material disperses and forms rings, whereas outside the limit, material tends to coalesce.
-The Roche radius depends on the radius of the first body and on the ratio of the bodies' densities.
+The Roche radius depends on the radius of the second body and on the ratio of the bodies' densities.

 The term is named after Édouard Roche ([ʁɔʃ], /rɒʃ/ ROSH), the French astronomer who first calculated this theoretical limit in 1848.

 Explanation

-The Roche limit typically applies to a satellite's disintegrating due to tidal forces induced by its primary, the body around which it orbits.
+The Roche limit typically applies to a satellite's disintegration due to tidal forces induced by its primary, the body around which it orbits.
 Parts of the satellite that are closer to the primary are attracted more strongly by gravity from the primary than parts that are farther away; this disparity effectively pulls the near and far parts of the satellite apart from each other, and if the disparity (combined with any centrifugal effects due to the object's spin) is larger than the force of gravity holding the satellite together, it can pull the satellite apart.
 Some real satellites, both natural and artificial, can orbit within their Roche limits because they are held together by forces other than gravitation.
 Objects resting on the surface of such a satellite would be lifted away by tidal forces.
 A weaker satellite, such as a comet, could be broken up when it passes within its Roche limit.

 Since, within the Roche limit, tidal forces overwhelm the gravitational forces that might otherwise hold the satellite together, no satellite can gravitationally coalesce out of smaller particles within that limit.
 Indeed, almost all known planetary rings are located within their Roche limit.
 (Notable exceptions are Saturn's E-Ring and Phoebe ring.
-These two rings could possibly be remnants from the planet's proto-planetary accretion disc that failed to coalesce into moonlets, or conversely have formed when a moon passed within its Roche limit and broke apart.)
+These two rings are formed from particles released from the moons Enceladus and Phoebe due to cryovolcanic plumes and meteoroid impacts, respectively.)

-The Roche limit is not the only factor that causes comets to break apart.
-Splitting by thermal stress, internal gas pressure and rotational splitting are other ways for a comet to split under stress.
+The gravitational effect occurring below the Roche limit is not the only factor that causes comets to break apart.
+Splitting by thermal stress, internal gas pressure, and rotational splitting are other ways for a comet to split under stress.